edose/astropack/docs/astropack/index.rst

    <img src="../_static/backpack-star-logo2.png" width="500" style="margin-bottom:30px;"/>

-**Astropack** is `the author's <https://github.com/edose>`_ first attempt at a package that is tested and documented to an `Astropy <http://www.astropy.org/about.html>`_-like level of detail.

-..
-Note:: Sheesh.
-I'm going to dispense with the "the author" references.
-          I'll just write "I".
-I'm the author, after all.
-OK.

-**Astropack** began as the author's...as my personal utilities repo in support of my independent variable-star and asteroid/minor planet observing programs.
+**Astropack** began as `my (Eric Dose's) <https://github.com/edose>`_ personal utilities repo in support of my independent variable-star and asteroid/minor planet observing programs.
 Astropack continues to grow.

+**Astropack** is also the first package that I've tested and documented to an `Astropy <http://www.astropy.org/about.html>`_-like level of detail.
+Here's what that means to you, Dear Reader:

 ..
 Important:: 1.
 What's here is good to go.
    It's tested and documented.
 Indeed it's tested *against* the documentation.